uaf-math/calc1/index.md

 ### Getting Started

 * See the [Week 1](week1) menu item to get started with the ALEKS PPL (placement, preparation, and learning) test.
 You need to log in to ALEKS by Tuesday, August 27.
-You will need to either complete 10 hours or 90% of your pie in ALEKS PPL's learning mode by the end of the day of Monday, January 21.
+You will need to either complete 10 hours or 90% of your pie in ALEKS PPL's learning mode by the end of the day of Monday, September 2.

-* Go to [the doodle poll](https://doodle.com/poll/cr28umftgm2be6f5) to choose a two-hour block for the proctored ALEKS assessment (= Quiz 1) on Tuesday 1/22.
-The blocks are 10am-12, 12-2pm, 2-4pm, and 4-6pm; you can only choose one and space is limited.
+* Go to [the doodle poll](https://doodle.com/poll/cr28umftgm2be6f5) to choose a two-hour block for the proctored ALEKS assessment (= Quiz 1) on Tuesday September 3.
+The blocks are 8am-10am, 10am-12, 12-2pm, and 4-6pm; you can only choose one and space is limited.

 ### Keeping up to date

-* See the [schedule](assets/general/Spring2019/MATH251-Schedule.pdf).
+* See the [schedule](assets/general/Fall2019/MATH251-Schedule-F2019.pdf).
 Go there often to find out what happens next.

 * You should already be signed up with [WebAssign](https://webassign.net/).
 Make a little progress with those problems as often as you can, and don't lose track of when they are due.

 * Check what problems are on the next [Written Homework](writtenhomework), and when it is due.

-* See the [schedule](assets/general/Spring2019/MATH251-Schedule.pdf) for when the next assessment will happen.
+* See the [schedule](assets/general/Fall2019/MATH251-Schedule-F2019.pdf) for when the next assessment will happen.
 Find examples of previous assessments at the [Quizzes](quizzes), [Proficiencies](proficiencies), and [Exams](exams) tabs at left.

-* Course communication (e.g announcements!) uses [Piazza](https://piazza.com/uaf/spring2019/math251/home).
+* (tentative, not sure we will use this) Course communication (e.g announcements!) uses [Piazza](https://piazza.com/uaf/spring2019/math251/home).
 You should already be [signed up on Piazza](https://piazza.com/uaf/spring2019/math251).  <!-- Start by [signing up with Piazza](https://piazza.com/uaf/spring2019/math251). -->

 ### Important Links